Bioremediation

 Our collaboration aimed to break down those walls.
 By training translators, interpreters and community leaders in the vocabulary of bioremediation, we are ensuring that a farmer in Palestine, a gardener in Lebanon, or a community organizer in the DRC can access the information needed to heal their land.

 Bioremediation is not a silver bullet.
 It cannot erase the violence of war overnight.
-But it offers a path forward, a way to turn weapons of war into soil, and conflict zones into regenerative landscapes.
+But it offers a healing path forward, and a variety of community accessible tools and strategies in order to support the transformation of conflict zones into regenerative landscapes once more.

-We thank Leila Darwish, for sharing her profound insights as our trainer, praxis course coordinator George McAllister and UVM IFA for their essential support,and the team of volunteer interpretersfrom Language for Justice who made this knowledge accessible to all 45 participants and everyone who might come across it through recordings.
+We thank Leila Darwish, for sharing her profound insights as our trainer; Praxis Course Coordinator George McAllister,for her patience and unwavering presence; UVM IFA for their essential support; the team of volunteer interpretersand organizers from Language for Justice, who made this knowledge accessible to all 45 participants, and everyone who might come across it through recordings.

 The land heals itself.
 We merely have to learn how to ask it to begin.